 Due to the dynamic nature of the industry, assigning the right people to the right assignments is quite a challenge.
-Junior developers may handle the repetitive and somewhat easy work.
+Junior developers may handle repetitive and somewhat easy work.

 But this may also require additional layers in-between in order to simplify the process.

 Failing to design the right architecture from day 1 results in technical debt that keeps creeping up during the ongoing development of the project.

 Variety and Excitement

 Software developers often leave companies due to poor management, but many job hops for more exciting opportunities.
 Engineers want to evolve and progress without doing the same boring job over and over again.

 Project managers need to be proactive in monitoring for mood swings or keeping a developer on the same type of activity for too long.
 Juniors need to progress slowly and seniors need to undertake different types of challenges.
 It’s an art by itself.

 Bringing the right attitude to the team is not easy.
 A great project manager should juggle between the team’s workload, the senior management’s requirements, and the client’s wishes.